Chart Color Schemes

 Health performance in Cedar Vale is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Cedar Vale faces significant health challenges with common health conditions somewhat prevalent across all age groups but to a higher degree among older cohorts.
+Cedar Vale faces significant health challenges with common health conditions being somewhat prevalent throughout the population but to a higher degree among older age cohorts.

-As of June 2021 (~1661 people), approximately 52% of Cedar Vale residents have private health cover, slightly lower than the average SA2 area.
-The most common medical conditions are asthma and mental health issues, affecting 8.7% and 8.7% of residents respectively, while 68.6% report being completely clear of medical ailments compared to 69.6% across Greater Brisbane.
-As of June 2021, 11.9% of Cedar Vale residents are aged 65 and over (381 people).
-Health outcomes among seniors require more attention than the broader population.
+Approximately 52% of its total population (~1,680 people) has private health cover.
+The most prevalent medical conditions are asthma and mental health issues, affecting 8.7% and 8.7% of residents respectively.
+Conversely, 68.6% of residents report being completely free from medical ailments compared to the Greater Brisbane average of 69.6%.
+Cedar Vale has 11.9% of its population aged 65 and over (386 people), with health outcomes among seniors requiring more attention than those in the broader population.

 Frequently Asked Questions - Health